CezarLeahu/CezarLeahu.github.io/index.md

 ## Ness
 _August 2021 - Present, Iasi_
 * Technical Architect/Tech Lead for one of newly established development teams
-* Helped with the growth of the team on the new project to up to 20 people, until we split into separate development teams
+* Helped with the growth of the new team to around 20 members, until we split into separate development teams
 * Trained colleagues on various technologies and client-specific tools
 * Investigated and prepared technical topics and feature requests
 * Held interviews with engineering candidates
+* Worked on both administrative and development tasks

 ## Ness
 _January 2018 - August 2021, Iasi_